 I scan several “This Day in Music”-type sites — rock, country, jazz, even classical — when stumped for a blog topic.
-Today, a country version said that on February 14, 1950, Red Foley released “Chattanoogie Shoe Shine Boy,” a western swing-tinged country number that was the first country song to earn a spot on the pop music charts.
-In fact, according to the notes at the YouTube posting, it spent 15 weeks on Billboard’s pop chart and reached number one.
+Today, a country version said that on February 14, 1950, Red Foley released “Chattanoogie Shoe Shine Boy,” a western swing-tinged country number that was the first country song to earn a spot on Billboard’s pop music charts.
+In fact, according to the notes at the YouTube posting, it spent 15 weeks on the chart and reached number one.

 Pardon me boy, is that the Chattanooga Choo Choo?